mozz100/tohora/README.md

 <img src="screenshots/slack-howto.png" width="631" />

-Send an empty URL to clear the screen.
+Post or Slack an empty URL or click the 'Clear' button to clear the screen.